realmagicgreen/magicgreenastro/src/content/products/cool-reclaimed-wood-lamps.md

 home_slideshow_caption: # lowercase, max 12 digits, including spaces
 flag: # new or other...
 ad: true # use 'true' to have post displaying AD
-featured: # use 'true' to have it displayed in home
+featured: false # use 'true' to have it displayed in home
 sticky: # 'true' or empty
 photography: # put here photographer name
 ---